 While many people seek younger kittens because they mistakenly believe that an older kitten won’t bond with them properly, the reality is that older kittens have no problems bonding with new humans.
-A younger kitten may bond with a person as well, but it is often a neurotic bond in which the kitten is terrified of being left alone and needs to have its surrogate mother in sight at all times.
-Kittens adopted too young are more likely to suck on fabric, people’s earlobes, or their own fur, and some develop a tendency to run and hide when they see unknown people.
+A very young kitten can bond with a person as well, but it is often a neurotic relationship.
+Kittens adopted too young are more likely to suck on fabric, people’s earlobes, or their own fur.

 Kittens are socialized between 4 and 14 weeks of age, and it is during this critical period that they learn which behaviours are appropriate.
-Kittens taken too early are more likely to be hostile and aggressive toward people and other pets.
+Kittens taken too early are more likely to be hostile and aggressive toward people or other pets.
 They often get along poorly with other cats because they have never learned to interpret feline body language, having missed out on the longer socialization process that they should have had with their families.
-Overall, they are more insecure and less tolerant.

 Adopting at 12 Weeks Is Ideal

 While the ideal adoption age may vary somewhat from breed to breed (and even among individual kittens within a breed or a litter), most kittens do best if allowed to remain with their mothers for 12 weeks, and a kitten should never be separated from its family before it is 8 weeks old.
 Waiting three months to adopt is worthwhile because it will increase the likelihood of having a happier and healthier cat in the long run.

 For more cat articles, see the main Cats page.

 - French, B.C.
 (2000).
 “How Young is Too Young?
 How Old Should a Kitten Be When It Goes to a New Home?”